Debt Management FAQ

 If a debtor does not make a payment during the month, a monthly statement is still required to be provided.
 If a debt management plan becomes "inactive" (terminated, cancelled, completed) during the month, a final monthly statement must be provided to the debtor.

 - Can a monthly statement be used in place of a 90-day statement?

-A monthly statement can be provided instead of a 90-day statement if it contains all provisions required in both the monthly and quarterly statements.
+A monthly statement can be provided instead of a 90-day statement if it contains all provisions required in both the monthly and 90-day statements.

-Section 11(d) requires the licensee to conspicuously display the license in the outer office of the licensee and each branch office, if that office offers in-person services to Michigan consumers.
+The licensee must conspicuously display the license in the outer office of the licensee and each branch office, if that office offers in-person services to Michigan consumers.
 If a licensee conducts business over the internet, the website must include a statement the entity is licensed in Michigan and state the license number.
-Postings at each office and on the licensee’s website must also include the provisions of Section 13(1) (which has been amended to Sections 13(1) and (2)), 14(1) and 18 of the Act, as well as the address and phone number of DIFS.
-These provisions must be in no less than 8-point font size in accordance with Rule 15(1).
+Postings at each office and on the licensee’s website must also include the provisions of Sections 13(1) and (2), 14(1) and 18 of the Act, as well as the address and phone number of DIFS.
+These provisions must be in no less than 8-point font size.

 - What is the amount of fees that can be charged under the Act?